The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

 In conclusion, Budapest is also known as the “City of Spas” due to its many thermal baths, so you should not miss out on it while you are in Budapest.

-The thermal baths in Budapest are great if you need a break from the busy city life, or if you want to recharge in the warm thermal baths.
+Visiting the thermal baths in Budapest is great if you need a break and want to recharge.
 The baths are open all year around, even in the winter, which is one of the best times to visit.

 The thermal baths in Budapest have both indoor and outdoor pools, as well as warm and cold water pools.
 They also have saunas, steam rooms, spa, massage and beauty treatment services, so it is easy to spend a full day at the baths.